pubsubdb/pubsubdb/services/collator/README.md

 ## Conclusion

-This 15-digit integer allows sophisticated tracking of complex activities across two legs, with error handling and support for multiple dimensional threads.
+This 15-digit integer allows sophisticated tracking of complex activities across two legs, with error handling and support for cycles using multiple dimensional threads.